alamaison/washer/README.md

 contains an advertising clause.
 However lots of useful, open source software (including our own projects) need to use it and currently the alternatives aren't quite up to scratch.
-As we want these projects to be able to reuse winapi, we have added this exception to the GPL - a common technique used by other projects such as [wget].
+As we want these projects to be able to reuse Washer, we have added this exception to the GPL - a common technique used by other projects such as [wget].

 If [GnuTLS] improves to the point where OpenSSL is no longer